 In summer 2018, our summer legal intern:

-- helped research and draft various legal memoranda for cancellation of removal and adjustment of status and Violence Against Women Act (VAWA) cases and DACA renewal applications
+- helped research and draft legal memorandums for cancellation of removal, adjustment of status, Violence Against Women Act (VAWA) cases, and DACA renewal applications,

 - attended a final hearing in Immigration Court,

 - managed the organization’s webpage and social media accounts.

 Free Migration Project is a nonprofit organization based in Philadelphia, Pennsylvania, that represents immigrant clients, advocates for fair and open immigration laws, provides legal support and training to organizers and attorneys, and engages in impact litigation.
 Free Migration Project promotes the recognition of migration as a basic human right.
 Free Migration Project’s recent work includes supporting the Shut Down Berks campaign to end detention of immigrant families in Pennsylvania, training immigration attorneys how to engage in public deportation defense campaigns, and representing families in Sanctuary in Philadelphia.